leo9082/LayoutFormatter/README.md

 ### Q&A

-Q: By the way, did you know that Android XML files formatting can be customized in Settings -> Editor -> Code Style -> XML -> Android?
+Q: Did you know that Android XML files formatting can be customized in Settings -> Editor -> Code Style -> XML -> Android?

 A: I know that Android Studio has XML formatting features, but it does not do well, it can not adjust the order of attributes, such as `android:id` can not automatically adjust to the first position.